 What are Kolhapuri Chappals?

-Anyhoo, I was happy that I got to see a live demonstration of how local artisans handmake these leather shoes, from beginning to end (final stage is the polishing).
+Anyhoo, I was happy that I got to see a live demonstration of how local artisans handmake these leather shoes, from beginning to end (the final stage is the polishing).

 Some of the process to make Kolhapurris shoes entails: